kwccoin/Ethminer-for-macOS/README.md

 ```

 3. Run _one of the the following_ `cmake` calls on the root directory from within the `build` directory.
-(Note, this will also install all the homebrew dependencies that you'll need.)
+  - This will also install all the homebrew dependencies that you'll need.
+  - **WARNING: THERE ARE ISSUES WITH CUDAMINER.
+PLEASE USE `-DBUNDLE=miner` FOR NOW.**
 ```
 cmake -DBUNDLE=cudaminer .. // RUN THIS IF YOU HAVE AN NVIDIA CARD AND WANT PROPRIETARY DRIVERS cmake -DBUNDLE=miner .. // RUN THIS IF YOU HAVE ANY CARD (INCL.
 NVIDIA) AND WANT THE OPEN SOURCE 'OpenCL' DRIVERS.
 ```

-**PLEASE NOTE THAT THERE ARE ISSUES WITH CUDAMINER.
-PLEASE USE `-DBUNDLE=miner` FOR NOW.**

 4. Run `make` next:
 ```